Garnet

 Hessonite: Fire

-Garnet in mineralogy
+Garnet mineralogy

 Rhodolite garnet is a blend of pyrope and almandine garnets.
 Its color is red-purple or dark red-pink.
 It is found mainly in India, Argentina and Sri Lanka.